floofnoodlecode/fansort-demo/README.md

 This induces the following rules:
 1. Never delete items.
 Any item's data (`name`, `attrs` and `props`), can be updated as you see fit but it should still represent the same item.
 2. Never rearrange items in the array.
-3. New items must only be added at the end of the array.
+3. New items can only be added at the end of the array.

 ##### item.attrs
 Items can define attributes, which enables filtering items by their attributes.